acorrenson/superChip8/README.md

 # superChip8

-an emulator for the chip-8 system written in C
+An emulator for the chip-8 system written in C

-# Note
+# Installing

-You need to install SDL2 in order to compile the superChip8
+You need to install SDL2 in order to compile the superChip8.

-# Usefull cmd
+## Usefull commands

 ```shell
 # to build